lewisojile/ruby-gem-sample/README.md

 # Foodie

-Welcome to your new gem!
+Welcome to my foodie gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/foodie`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+## Build locally
+Run the command: 'bundle install --deployment'
+NB: Command requires a .gemspec manifest in the projects root The above command should download all dependencies into ./vendor/bundle directory

+## Locate dependencies
+You can find all dependencies and their associated .gemspec manifest files in the directories below dependencies : ./vendor/bundle/ruby/{version of ruby}/gems dependency .gemspec manifest files : ./vendor/bundle/ruby/{version of ruby}/specifications

 ## Installation